A gentle return to your natural rhythm

 • calmer and more settled

-• less mentally busy or overwhelmed
+• less mentally busy

 • more grounded and present

-• better rested and more spacious inside
+• better rested

 Many people are surprised by how deeply restorative the experience feels, even after a single session.

-Nature as a co-regulator
+Nature is a co-regulator

-Forest Therapy works with this innate intelligence — allowing the nervous system to settle, the breath to deepen, and the body to remember a slower, more natural rhythm.
+Forest Therapy works with this innate intelligence ~ allowing the nervous system to settle, the breath to deepen, and the body to remember a slower, more natural rhythm.

 You do not need to understand how it works for it to be effective.